kujtimiihoxha/kit/README.md

 docker-compose up
 ```

-After you run `docker-compose up` your services will start up and eny change you make to your code will automatically
+After you run `docker-compose up` your services will start up and any change you make to your code will automatically
  rebuild and restart your service (only the service that is changed)